KannonZenetism/zenetism-field-physics/structural-neuroscience/snx/orientation-algorithmic-entrainment-and-suppression.md

 Signal does not die.

-Signal does not become false because noise multiplies around it.
+Signal does not become spurious because noise multiplies around it.

 **Signal Obscuration** occurs when the field of reception becomes saturated with echoforms, mimicry, emotional reward loops, synthetic adjacency, and low-coherence repetitions that make the original signal difficult to locate, identify, or receive.